TottAditS/AllProjects/README.md

   </tr>
   <tr width="500px">
   <td valign="text-top">
-Experience the thrill of high-speed aerial competition in our latest flight simulation game.
+<p align="justify">Experience the thrill of high-speed aerial competition in our latest flight simulation game.
 The core mechanics are designed to highlight the realistic physics of flight, providing an immersive experience that balances entertainment with a showcase of aviation principles.
-As a solo programmer, technical-level designer, and UI designer, I developed this flight simulation game in 2 weeks.
+As a solo programmer, technical-level designer, and UI designer, I developed this flight simulation game in 2 weeks.</p>
   </td>
   <td valign="text-top">
-TOADS-3D [Prototype] is a 3D Tank Battle Simulator game.
+<p align="justify">TOADS-3D [Prototype] is a 3D Tank Battle Simulator game.
 Developed in one month, as Game Programmer, I handled all programming, from movement, game mechanics to NavMesh implementation.
-I also managed the level design for this game.
+I also managed the level design for this game.</p>
   </td>
   </tr>